The Gallbladder crisis That Changed Everything

 Let’s take a moment to thank the liver, the silent hero.

 “The surgeon had to burn some of the infected tissue from neighboring organs.
 Imagine that.
-Fire, inside my husband’s body.” she said in tears.
+Fire, inside my husband’s body.”

 A New Rhythm